schematics/schematics/README.md

         'year': 1990
     }

-2. A dictionary safe for transmitting to the owner of the document.
-We achieve this by calling `make_json_safe`.
+A dictionary safe for transmitting to the owner of the document.
+We achieve this by calling `make_json_ownersafe`.
 This function is a classmethod available on the `Document` class.
-This function knows to remove \_cls and \_types because they are in `Document._internal_fields`. _You can add any fields that should be treated as internal to your system by adding a list named `_private_fields` to your Document and listing each field_.
+This function knows to remove \_cls and \_types because they are in `Document._internal_fields`.
+_You can add any fields that should be treated as internal to your system by adding a list named `_private_fields` to your Document and listing each field_.

     {
         'personal_thoughts': u'I wish I had three hands...',